BitterAndReal/TWCManager/README.md

 raspberry pi connected to the same network and using a socket connection.

 **this is how you prepare the pi to run the socket-server script:**

+Follow the instructions in TWCManager Installation.pdf to install OS on Raspberry Pi Zero W and set up wireless access to Pi.
+Then use this commands to...

     $ sudo apt-get update
     $ sudo apt-get install -y git